 Immediate annuity rates based on a $174,132 Integrity single and joint life-only policies for a male aged-65 and a female aged-62 with income starting immediately.
 Rates as of 10/4/2017.

-How Can I Purchase an Immediate Annuity with Blueprint Income?
+How Can I Buy an Immediate Annuity with Blueprint Income?

 At Blueprint Income, we offer annuities from more than 15 top rated insurance companies.
-Click below to get real-time personalized quotes, where you can compare options offered from different insurers on an apples-to-apples basis.
+Click below to get real-time personalized quotes using our immediate annuity calculator, where you can compare options offered from different insurers on an apples-to-apples basis.

 From there, you’ll get access to our annuity guides, team of specialists to help you analyze your retirement finances and walk you through the application process.
 If you have questions about how the pros and cons of an immediate annuity apply to your specific situation, just send us an email at [email protected].